Consolidated Public Office Building

 - The City is currently working with local design firm Perkins + Will on predesign and programming, collecting input from City staff across the enterprise about the long-term facility needs for a new consolidated public office building.
 This internal feedback will inform strategic planning.

-- In spring 2017, the City will put out a request for proposal seeking to hire an architecture and engineering firm to design the new consolidated public office building with proposals due June 12, 2017.
+- The City has issued a request for proposal seeking to hire an architecture and engineering firm to design the new consolidated public office building with proposals due June 12, 2017.

 - Once the architecture/engineering firm is on board, the City will conduct external outreach to residents and businesses.
 This outreach will happen both in the immediate downtown vicinity of the new site as well as in neighborhoods across all wards in Minneapolis.
 The information will provide the public input for the strategic planning process.

 - The City will award a construction contract in 2018.
 Construction on the project would begin in 2018.
 There will be a variety of subcontracting opportunities including for women, small businesses and minority-owned vendors.